johnkola/swagger-to-nextjs/README.md

 SWAGGER-TO-NEXTJS GENERATOR - AI PROMPT
 ==============================================================================
 FILE: README.md
-VERSION: 2025-06-16 16:25:36
+VERSION: 2025-06-17 16:21:39
 PHASE: Phase 1: Foundation & Core Infrastructure
 ==============================================================================

 AI GENERATION PROMPT:

-Write a comprehensive README for a CLI tool that generates Next.js applications from OpenAPI/Swagger specifications.
-Explain that this tool takes an OpenAPI spec (YAML or JSON) and generates a complete Next.js 14+ application with TypeScript types, API routes, client library, and UI components.
-Include installation instructions for global npm installation, a quick start example showing the basic command "swagger-to-nextjs generate petstore.yaml my-app", and explain what gets generated.
-List key features like TypeScript support, automatic API client generation, CRUD UI components, and customizable templates.
-Provide basic usage documentation with common options like --force, --dry-run, --no-pages.
-Include requirements (Node.js 16+) and MIT license information.
+Write a comprehensive README for a CLI tool that generates Next.js applications from OpenAPI/Swagger specifications with beautiful DaisyUI components.
+Explain that this tool takes an OpenAPI spec (YAML or JSON) and generates a complete Next.js 14+ application with TypeScript types, API routes, client library, and UI components styled with DaisyUI.
+Mention that the project uses ES Modules and requires Node.js 18+.
+Include installation instructions for global npm installation, a quick start example showing the basic command "swagger-to-nextjs generate petstore.yaml my-app", and explain what gets generated including DaisyUI-styled components.
+List key features like TypeScript support, automatic API client generation, CRUD UI components with DaisyUI theming, responsive design out of the box, dark mode support, and customizable templates.
+Provide basic usage documentation with common options like --force, --dry-run, --no-pages, --theme (for DaisyUI theme selection), --themes (list of themes to include).
+Include a section on theming explaining how to customize DaisyUI themes.
+Include a testing section explaining how to run tests using the native Node.js test runner.
+Include requirements (Node.js 18+) and MIT license information.

 ==============================================================================
 -->